Triamcinolone use while Breastfeeding

 Possible Effects on Lactation

 A study of 46 women who delivered an infant before 34 weeks of gestation found that a course of another corticosteroid (betamethasone, 2 intramuscular injections of 11.4 mg of betamethasone 24 hours apart) given between 3 and 9 days before delivery resulted in delayed lactogenesis II and lower average milk volumes during the 10 days after delivery.
 Milk volume was not affected if the infant was delivered less than 3 days or more than 10 days after the mother received the corticosteroid.
-An equivalent dosage regimen of methylprednisolone might have the same effect.
+An equivalent dosage regimen of triamcinolone might have the same effect.

 A study of 87 pregnant women found that betamethasone given as above during pregnancy caused a premature stimulation of lactose secretion during pregnancy.
 Although the increase was statistically significant, the clinical importance appears to be minimal.
-An equivalent dosage regimen of methylprednisolone might have the same effect.
+An equivalent dosage regimen of triamcinolone might have the same effect.

 Alternate Drugs to Consider